Tuesday, January 11, 2011

 If the Trojans had been more cautious, they might have been able to save themselves and their city.

-• Starter words usually provide a kind of transition from the previous sentence.
-Common starter words include however, nevertheless, yes, etc.
+Starter WORDS usually provide a kind of transition from the previous sentence.
+Common starter words include however, nevertheless, yes, etc. Sometimes there is a starter adverb that qualifies the whole sentence: fortunately, surprisingly, etc. (as opposed to simply modifying a verb).

 For more information, see Purdue's OWL.